MicrosoftDocs/Devices-docs/surface-hub/enable-8021x-wired-authentication.md

 1 profile(s) were exported successfully.
 ```

-To disable 802.1x completely on the Surface Hub, the following XML can be used when configuring the LanProfile OMA-URI policy:
+To disable 802.1x completely on the Surface Hub, a [provisioning package](provisioning-packages-for-surface-hub.md#use-advanced-provisioning) can be used to the SurfaceHub\Dot3\LanProfile node to the following xml:

 ```
 <?xml version="1.0" encoding="UTF-8"?>